Bas-Maw-Dev/table-002/README.md

 ## React Table
 Making a react table project to prepare for onsite data manipulation of customer details.
+Still a working project as I mess about with different functions/props/etc.

 ## Available Scripts

 In the project directory, you can run: